shahzaib93/phaserjs-tutorial-content/readme.md

  }
  ```

  - Step 5: Create assets and implement `create()` function without scoring and handeling keyboard event.
-In this step we explain more on event-driving model.
+In this step we explain more on event-driving model as well if `if` conditional structure.
  ```javascript
  create() {
     this.player = this.physics.add.sprite(100, 100, 'player');